 The first chapter focuses on exploring the emotional sides of the machine and sees the network analyzing stories and literary works with a strong focus on the depiction of complex emotional dynamics, classified according to Robert Plutchick’s wheel of emotions.
 Musically, this section opens up quietly, almost abstract, with just a velvety synth, a few chipping bleeps, cascading spoken words and almost no drums.
 Then, in the two subsequent tracks, the textures become richer and richer, featuring unpredictable drum patterns, vivid synth pads and riffs, dramatically performing ethnic-flavored melodies.

 The following installment, then, put in front of the network a data set made of several sci-fi books about human and AI interaction, including some texts about aliens, to deal with.
 As a result, it looks like the network tried to learn more about its own nature.
-Here, the music creates a majestic play of light and darkness, going from the deconstructed beat and dreamy, flute-like synths of “NATURAL READERS”, to the sci-fi dungeon atmosphere of “LATENT SPACES” and then to a cerebral drums and vaporous sound palette of “THE SKY WOULD CLEAR WHAT THE MAN HAD WRAPPED TO THE LINK”
+Here, the music creates a majestic play of light and darkness, going from the deconstructed beat and dreamy, flute-like synths of “NATURAL READERS”, to the sci-fi dungeon atmosphere of “LATENT SPACES” and then to the cerebral drums and vaporous sound palette of “THE SKY WOULD CLEAR WHAT THE MAN HAD WRAPPED TO THE LINK”

 The third and final chapter, instead, was created making the network work on a data set created by Mirek Amendant Hardiker, author of the interactive cyber event Zaum Gadget, with a focus on spiritual machines, primordial noise archaeology, Babel’s architecture, the Zaum Gadget and sacred texts.
 The sonic textures generated from this data set are ethereal yet layered, featuring the most maximalist drums of the whole album.
 Listening to it is what I imagine it could be like to attend a cyber-ritual or cyber-Mass created by AI for AI.